joeyrobert/ceruleanjs/README.md

 - Performance
 - Ease of programming

-CeruleanJS aims to be the first JavaScript chess engine to rank on the CCRL 40/40.
+CeruleanJS aims to be ranked on the CCRL 40/40.

 ## Requirements